The D-topology for diffeological spaces: The -topology

 \begin{example} Let $A=\{\frac{1}{n}\}_{n \in \Z^+} \cup \{0\} \subset \R$.
 Then $A$ is $D$-closed in $\R$.
 It is easy to check that $\tau_1(A)$ is discrete, and is strictly finer than $\tau_2(A)$. \end{example}

 \begin{proposition} Let $X$ be a diffeological space and let $A$ be a subset of $X$.
-If there exists a $D$-open neighborhood $C$ of $A$ in $X$ together with a smooth retraction $r:C \ra A$, then $\tau_1(A)=\tau_2(A)$.
-(Here both $C$ and $A$ are equipped with the sub-diffeologies from $X$.) \end{proposition}
+If there exists a $D$-open neighborhood $C$ of $A$ in $X$ together with a smooth retraction $r:C \ra A$, then $A$ is embedded in $X$.
+(Here both $C$ and $A$ are equipped with the subset diffeologies from $X$.) \end{proposition}